rutgers-oarc/fpga/vncserver.md

 ## Tunnel to fpga1

-Tunneling to fpga1 (`-A` for using your ssh keys, so no passwords necessary) means forwarding all packets through port 5091.
-On fpga1 you will start vnc server at this port, so all x-packets will get sent through this port through to amarel and then to your laptop.
+ssh tunneling to fpga1 (`-A` for using your ssh keys, so no passwords necessary) means forwarding all packets through port 5091.
+On fpga1 you will start vnc server at this (default) port, so all x-packets will get sent through this port through to amarel and then to your laptop.

 ```
-ssh -A -L 5901:localhost:5901 kp807@amarel.hpc.rutgers.edu
+ssh -A -L 5901:localhost:5901 kp807@amarel.hpc.rutgers.edu  #use your own netid
 ssh -A -L 5901:localhost:5901 fpga1
 ```